Twasi/twasi-docs/docs/core-concepts/twasi-plugin.md

 ### The TwasiUserPlugin class

-The TwasiPlugin class is instantiated once when the plugin is loaded.
-It has a function that must be overridden called "getUserPluginClass()" that returns a class extending the TwasiUserPlugin class.
-This class will now be instantiated foreach Twasi-User who has the plugin installed.
+The *TwasiPlugin* class is instantiated once when the plugin is loaded.
+It has a function that must be overridden called *getUserPluginClass()* that returns a class extending the *TwasiUserPlugin* class.
+This class will now be instantiated for each Twasi-User who has the plugin installed.
 The idea behind this is simplicity for the developers.
-You can temporarily store information and context that belongs to a channel in class variables of your userplugin class and do not have to put these information in Maps or something similar.
+You can temporarily store information and context that belongs to a channel in class variables of your *UserPlugin*-class and do not have to put these information in Maps or something similar.

 It consists of the following methods and functions that can be overridden: